itech-dzmitry/bucket-antivirus-function/README.md

 updated definitions using `freshclam`.
 It is recommended to run this every 3 hours to stay protected from the latest threats.

-The function is deployed and fully configured as `xxxx-update_av` Lambda function.
+The function is deployed and fully configured as `xxxx-update_av` Lambda.
-You can test in on aws or locally running the following command from the `build` directory:
+You can test it on aws or locally running the following command from the `build` directory:
 ```
 serverless invoke -f update_av
 ```